l7mp/learning-go/99-labs/05-resilience/README.md

 >
 > Recall, you can always use the transaction log to restore the key-value store.
 This is why we made it *persistent* in the first place!

 You may want to update the existing `kvstore` datalayer (`splitdim/pkg/db/kvstore`) in the `splitdim` app or you can put the new code into a new subpackage (say, `splitdim/pkg/db/resilientkvstore`) as well; the choice is on you.
+In any way, use the usual two environment variables, `KVSTORE_MODE` and `KVSTORE_ADDR`, to select the key-value store datalayer implementation (say, `local`, `kvstore`, `resilientkvstore`, etc) and (optionally) specify the key-value store address on startup.

 To actually make use of the improved code, first try a local build with a missing key-value store backend (this will make all transfers fail) and check whether a `curl` call to `/api/transfer` will fail in a controlled way (instead of falling into an infinite retry loop).
 Then, test with Kubernetes: